ohmediaorg/email-bundle/README.md

 ```

 The value of `cleanup` should be a string to pass to `new DateTime()`.
 Emails
-older than this DateTime will be deleted.
+older than this DateTime will be deleted daily.

 The values of `from.email` and `from.name` will be used to create an instance of
 `Util\EmailAddress`.
 This value will be passed to `setFrom()` on all emails.